Kopech strikes out nine, White Sox roll to 6-0 win over Guardians

 Reynaldo López and Jimmy Lambert wrapped up the combined four-hitter for Chicago, which is 7-2 since falling a season-low 14 games below .500 on May 14.
 The White Sox won their third straight series by taking two of three from the Guardians.

 Quantrill entered the year with a perfect 14-0 record at Progressive Field but lost for the third time in four home decisions.
-The right-hander went four innings, giving up a season-high six earned runs, one of them on a wild pitch.
+The right-hander went four innings, giving up four hits and a season-high six earned runs, one of them on a wild pitch.

+“My worst outing in a couple years,” Quantrill said.
+“I just really didn’t command any of my pitches today.”

 Giménez had a pair of hits and was thrown out trying to advance for the Guardians, who are 12-22 after starting the season with a 9-6 record.
 The defending AL Central champions have lost six of their eight home series.